 Raynaud’s Disease Symptoms

-The most common symptom of Raynaud’s is fingers or toes that change color in response to cold or stress.
+Raynaud’s most common symptoms are fingers or toes that change color in response to cold or stress.
 First, they turn white and then blue in extreme cases.
 This color change is a result of the blood vessels narrowing and restricting blood flow to the extremities.

 As the blood vessels relax and the circulation returns to normal, the fingers or toes may turn red.
 Pain, throbbing, or tingling often accompany this Raynaud’s symptom.